Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

-The main contribution of our work comes in the form of a general approach to design \emph{efficient polynomial time approximation schemes} (EPTAS) for a number of stochastic combinatorial optimization problems.
-That is, for any constant $\eps>0$, we obtain a $(1+\eps)$-approximation to the optimal objective value in $t(\eps)\cdot \poly(n)$ time, where $t(\cdot)$ is some function that depends on $\eps$ and nothing more.
-For ease of presentation, we first discuss the algorithmic implications of our framework, which will be followed by its high-level technical ideas in \S\ref{sec:introTechniques}.
+The primary contribution of this work consists of proposing a general approach to design \emph{efficient polynomial time approximation schemes} (EPTAS) for a number of stochastic combinatorial optimization problems.
+That is, for any constant $\eps>0$, we obtain a $(1-\eps)$-approximation to the optimal objective value in $t(\epsilon)\cdot \poly(|{\cal I}|)$ time, where $t(\cdot)$ is a function that depends only on $\epsilon$ and $|{\cal I}|$ denotes the input length.
+It is worth pointing out that an EPTAS is particularly attractive from an implementation standpoint, due to ensuring that our running time dependency on the accuracy level $\eps$ is instance-independent.
+This property is appealing to practitioners, who view running times such as $n^{1/\eps}$ as purely theoretical in certain settings, whereas terms of the form $(1/\eps)^{1/\eps}$ are more acceptable.
+In such practical settings, one would never fix $\eps = 10^{-6}$, but even $\eps = 0.1$ becomes impractical with $n^{1/\eps}$.
+For further discussion on EPTASes, we refer avid readers to a number of selected papers in this context \cite{HassinL04, Jansen10, FominLRS11, Bonamy+21}.

+For ease of presentation, we first discuss the algorithmic implications of our framework, which will be followed by its high-level technical ideas in Section~\ref{sec:introTechniques}.

+\paragraph{\Prophets.} This problem was first studied in the 1980's by Hill~\cite{Hill-Journal83}, who proved the existence of a non-adaptive optimal policy.
+From an algorithmic perspective, an approximation ratio of $1/2$ directly follows from the classical Prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78,Samuel-Annals84}, which provides a threshold-based policy with value at least $\frac{1}{2} \cdot \expar{\max_{i \in [n]} X_i}$.
+In a recent work, Agrawal et al.~\cite{ASZ-EC20} obtained improved constant-factor approximations for special classes of distributions, such as when each random variable has a support size of at most two.
+However, for arbitrary distributions, existing approaches lose at least a constant factor in their guaranteed approximation ratio.
+As a first demonstration of the applicability of our framework, we provide an EPTAS for this problem in Section~\ref{sec:freeOrder}.